 London could be considered as the party hub of England, but where is good to go?

-Here you’ll find an impressive bar with cocktails on the menu, open until 2 am every night.
+Here you’ll find an impressive bar, one of the best hostel bars in London with cocktails on the menu, open until 2 am every night.

 Everything you need for a great party is there: